 11.1.
 This DPA shall be governed by and construed in accordance with the governing law and jurisdiction provisions in the Agreement, unless required otherwise by applicable Data Protection Laws.

 11.2.
 The parties agree to keep all details of the arbitration proceedings and arbitral award strictly confidential and shall use all reasonable efforts to take such action as may be appropriate to prevent the unauthorized disclosure of the proceedings, any information disclosed in connection therewith and the award granted.

 Description of the technical and organizational measures implemented by the Company:

 the Company shall implement the measures described in this appendix, provided that the measures directly or indirectly contribute or can contribute to the protection of Personal Data during the period of Company’s Services rendering to the Customer.
 If the Company believes that a measure is not necessary for the respective Service or part thereof, the Company will justify this and come to an agreement with the Customer.

 The technical and organizational measures are subject to technical progress and development.
-In this respect the Company is permitted to implement alternative adequate measures.
-The level of security must align with industry security best practice and not less than, the measures set forth herein.
-All major changes are to be agreed with the Customer and documented.
+In this respect, the Company is permitted to implement alternative adequate measures.
+The level of security must align with industry security best practices and not less than, the measures set forth herein.
+All major changes are to be agreed upon with the Customer and documented.

 1. Risk management

 - The Company shall identify and evaluate security risks related to confidentiality, integrity and availability and based on such evaluation implement appropriate technical and organizational measures to ensure a level of security that is appropriate to the risk.